EmiliaSzynwald/EmiliaSzynwald/README.md

 **🎓Junior at Hofstra University, studying Computer Science🎓**

-My interests are in full stack, AI, Quantum and exploring all the fun areas of tech!
+My interests are all around various areas of computer science, such as full stack, AI, Quantum computing.

+I love exploring all the fun areas of tech!!

 ## 🌱 Tech Background
 **Languages:** Python, Java, C, C++, Rust, F#, JavaScript, HTML/CSS